Dred Scott: In detail

 Irene Emerson appealed the verdict.
-In 1852, the Missouri Supreme Court struck down the lower court ruling, arguing that, because of the free states' anti-slavery fervor was encroaching on Missouri, the state no longer had to defer to the laws of free states.
+In 1852, the Missouri Supreme Court struck down the lower court ruling, arguing that, because the free states' anti-slavery fervor was encroaching on Missouri, the state no longer had to defer to the laws of free states.
 By this decision, the court overturned 28 years of precedent in Missouri.
 Justice Hamilton R. Gamble, who was later appointed as governor of Missouri, sharply disagreed with the majority decision and wrote a dissenting opinion.

 In 1853, Scott again sued for his freedom, this time under federal law.
 Irene Emerson had moved to Massachusetts, and Scott had been transferred to Irene Emerson's brother, John F. A. Sanford.
 Because Sanford was a citizen of New York, while Scott would be a citizen of Missouri if he were free, the Federal courts had diversity jurisdiction over the case.
 After losing again in federal district court, the Scotts appealed to the United States Supreme Court in Dred Scott v.
 Sandford.
 (The name is spelled "Sandford" in the court decision due to a clerical error.)

 On March 6, 1857, Chief Justice Roger B. Taney delivered the majority opinion.
 Taney ruled, with three major issues, that: